Aurora-Modders/AuroraLoader/README.md

 # Usage

 Download the latest release and extract to a directory.
 Run the .exe.
-If the directory doesn't contain a copy of Aurora the latest version will be downloaded automatically.
+If the directory doesn't contain a copy of Aurora the latest version of Aurora will be downloaded automatically.
 Mods in the online registry can be viewed, installed, upgraded, and configured on the 'Manage Mods' tab.

-# Features

-- Automatically installs, backs up, and updates both Aurora and itself
-- Browse mods on the Aurora Registry by type, version, and whether or not they've been approved by the developer
-- Validates mod structure and compatibility with your version of Aurora
-- Supports running Aurora with custom exe launchers, database modifications, and any launching number of utilities*
-- Supports configuring many mods
-- Adds optional in-game music

-*Using mods carries with it the risk of unintended behavior - we ask that you not submit bug reports to the developer when using mods outside of the 'Approved' category and make this clear in the UI.

 # Support